NLnetLabs/rtrtr/source/configuration.rst

 up-to-date data set available, allowing the ``any`` unit to skip those.
 This ensures there is always an up-to-date data set available.

+..
+Important:: The ``any`` unit uses a single data source at a time.
+RTRTR does
+               **not** attempt to make a union or intersection of multiple VRPs sets, to avoid the risk of making a route *invalid* that would otherwise be *unknown*.

 To configure this unit, specify a name, set the type to ``any`` and list the sources that should be used.
 Lastly, specify if a random unit should be selected every time it needs to switch or whether it should go through the list in order.